ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 #### Response

-An example response for one of the genesis addresses.
+An example response for one of the genesis addresses:

 ```json
 {